stephenslab/EbayesThresh/README.md

 The *EbayesThresh* source code repository is free software: you can redistribute it under the terms of the
 [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
-All the files in this project are part of *varbvs*.
+All the files in this project are part of *EbayesThresh*.
 This project is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability or fitness for a particular purpose**.
 See file [LICENSE](LICENSE) for